Your Ultimate Daytona Beach Itinerary: Things to Do, See, and Experience

 As you head back toward the beach on International Speedway Boulevard from the ONE DAYTONA, you will pass Bethune-Cookman University.
 Make a stop here to see the Dr. Mary McLeod Bethune Statue.
 This amazing woman was an educator, civil rights leader, and presidential advisor who founded Bethune-Cookman University in Daytona Beach in 1904.

-Her home is also nearby, but is currently closed for renovations, so check to see if it’s open during your visit to learn even more.
+Her home is also nearby, but I recommend reaching out if you want to visit.
+I tried showing up one day and it was closed.
 She is an important figure and a lot is proudly named after Dr. Mary McLeod Bethune, including a beach in New Smyrna area.

 Accomplishments